We are delighted to be expanding our team and will be welcoming new practitioners and doctors over the next few months.

 REPEAT PRESCRIPTION ORDERING BY PHARMACIES

-As from 1 October, pharmacies will no longer be ordering medication on behalf of patients.
+As from 1 October 2019, pharmacies will no longer be ordering medication on behalf of patients.
 This is an initiative being introduced by practices in Nottingham.
 The reason for this change is that when pharmacies order on behalf of a patient, they do not always know when medicines have been changed or how much stock the patient has at home.
 Putting patients in control of ordering their own medicines through their GP surgery is safe and can reduce waste.
-Please see the attached links below for further details.
-Leaflets are available in the surgery.
-We want to give as much notice of this to patients so you are ready for this change.

 Your Data Matters to ths NHS